INSPIDE/h3j-h3t/README.md

 ## Big Notice

 This library relies on [this MapLibre GL PR](https://github.com/maplibre/maplibre-gl-js/pull/30), that's been discussed in [this issue](https://github.com/maplibre/maplibre-gl-js/issues/29).
 So it's not supported by the main branch yet.

-This repo includes a bundled version of my fork for the 1.13-rc in the `maplibre` folder, where custom sources are available, so you can preview the feature that enables this module.
+This repo includes a bundled version of the fork waiting to be merged in that PR.

 ## Install